danielchg/danielchg.github.io/README.md

 # danielchg.github.io

-This repository hold my personal blog based on Hugo and hosts in Github Pages.
+This repository contains my personal blog based on Hugo and hosted on Github Pages.